mflynn23/project2-etl-group1/README.md

     * Number of incidents by city
         * Philadelphia has the 2nd most incidents in the US
     * 20 most dealy gun incidents of 2022
-        * Not surprisingly, Uvalde with 22 confirmed deaths
+        * Uvalde, TX with 22 deaths and 17 injuries